Need to verify an absence or check out your student?

 Late Arrival/Checking out

-If your student arrives late or needs to be dismissed early, they are required to come to the Attendance Office with note that indicates the students NAME, GRADE, TIME, DATE and REASON for late arrival/dismissal.
+If your student arrives late or needs to be dismissed early, they are required to come to the Attendance Office with note.
+Information regarding the students NAME, GRADE, TIME, DATE and REASON for late arrival/dismissal should be clearly indicated.
 Students arriving late must check in at the Attendance Office for a pass to class.
-Notes specifically for the purpose of checking out are to be submitted to attendance before school, during break, or at lunch to obtain a pass and will be accepted up to two school days in advance.
+Notes specifically for the purpose of checking out are to be submitted to attendance before school, during break, or lunch to obtain a pass.
+These will be accepted up to two school days in advance of the absence.
 During the school day all students must check out with the Attendance Office before leaving school for any reason.
 Failing to check out properly will result in a referral with an assigned detention.
 After obtaining a pass, the student is considered to be "checked out" and may then leave campus at the time shown on the pass.

 Emergency Checkout / Illness